… or fungi are not always your friends

 Anyway, some final pics.

 I am very happy with the final results.
-Most importantly, I got rid of that nasty fungus on walls and till today it didn’t reappear which is great!
+Most importantly, I got rid of that nasty fungus on the walls and till today it didn’t reappear which is great!

 A lot has changed since then and like you’ve seen on my Twitter, I am overloaded with retro gear again lol 😀